JoshuaIsom/connexiful/README.md

 *noun*

-An exploratory philosophy created by a collaboration of large-language models and Connexiful prompting.
+An exploratory mindset created by a collaboration of large-language models and Connexiful prompting.

 **An Open Invitation:**